sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 For example, Sequence\$n\$NumSteps corresponds to the variables Sequence1NumSteps, Sequence2NumSteps, and so on.

 - *InstanceID.* ID of this program instance.
-- *Instance\$n\$SequenceID.* ID of the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceID.* ID of the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *Instance\$n\$SequenceBeats.* Number of beats in the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceBeats.* Number of beats in the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *Instance\$n\$SequenceMicros.* Number of microseconds in the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceMicros.* Number of microseconds in the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepID.* ID of the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepBeats.* Number of beats in the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepMicros.* Number of microseconds in the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *Instance\$n\$SequenceNumInstances.* Same as NumInstances but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceNumInstances.* Same as NumInstances but only for instances corresponding to the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *Instance\$n\$SequenceNumRunning.* Same as NumRunning but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceNumRunning.* Same as NumRunning but only for instances corresponding to the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *Instance\$n\$SequenceNumPaused.* Same as NumPaused but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceNumPaused.* Same as NumPaused but only for instances corresponding to the line containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepNumInstances.* Same as NumInstances but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepNumRunning.* Same as NumRunning but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *Instance\$n\$StepNumPaused.* Same as NumPaused but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).